Norcal Bluefin Tuna Fishing 101: Getting The Bite

 Up Vs Down

 We’ve all fished for salmon or halibut and notice bite come and go in flurrys around the tidal swings.
 Tuna do the same thing, except when they aren’t on the bite they hang out down at 500′ to 3000′ , this is often called being down.
 You cant do much in this time but sit and wait for them to come up and start feeding again.
 If your in the area when the fish first come back up, your odds of getting bit are exponentially higher since they are trying to gather the bait into a ball and start feeding again.
 Every minute those fish are up, the clock is ticking before they find bait and loose interest in your gear.
 Commonly you will troll into a new area with many groups of foamers within eye sight, you wont get a bite and they will all disappear within minutes.
 5 minutes later its a waste land and not a sign of life and the birds are all sitting on the water or leaving, you have 2 options, go and look elsewhere or stay in one area and wait for them to come back up.
 Sometimes they’ll go down for 15 minutes and come right back up, sometimes they wont come up until the late evening bite, its a gamble every time but I often come back and check that area to see if the fish come back up throughout the day, and I’ve had great success catching fish late in the afternoons in the same area I spotted them in the early morning.
 One last very critical note, please keep your distance from other boats, many of us are used to albacore fishing where many boats in a small area keeps the fish up, bluefin are the exact opposite, if your within 500 yards of another boat your likely spooking the fish down.
-Also you never know how far backs someone’s lines are so don’t push your like and keep at least 1000 yards of distance from the back of their boat.
+Also you never know how far backs someone’s lines are so don’t push your luck and keep at least 1000 yards of distance from the back of their boat.
 Also when someone else is hooked onto a fish, always assume their fish is 1000 yards away from the boat in any direction, work the area around them within a mile or so, but a general rule I use is that if you can see another boat’s rod with your bare eyes at any moment your too close to them.
 I avoid fleets, but sometimes it gets tricky out there, Use the local radio channels to communicate with boats and pick a direction, most people will communicate with you pretty well out there on the tuna grounds.

 Most Importantly: The Proper Gear